 The rooms combine two philosophies; warm and cozy yet sophisticated and hi-tech yet minimalist.
-The amalgamation of custom-made furnishings, burnished brass, iron, slate, rough concrete, glazed glasses, and worn mirrors bring collectively an innovative design not observed anywhere else.
+Custom-made furnishings bring an innovative design not observed anywhere else.
 Vincenzo De Cotiis, the Architect, added splashes of color throughout the hotel with large pieces of art.

 By Cathy Beesley, Cathy Travelling

-Four nights in Milan staying at Hotel Brunelleschi; a four star Hotel located in the historic centre of Milan.
-A train ride from the airport to the station near the Hotel where we discover a lobby to relax in, lovely spacious rooms and delicious breakfasts.
+We stayed four nights in Milan at Hotel Brunelleschi, a four star hotel located in the historic centre of Milan.
+It was only a short train ride from the airport to the station near the hotel.
+After a long journey, we were grateful to find lovely spacious rooms and delicious breakfasts.